Ugly God: Career

-2015–2017: Career Beginnings, "Water", and The Booty Tape
+2015–2017: Career beginnings, "Water", and The Booty Tape

 From 7th to 10th grade, he used the handle 'Pussy Bacon'.
 He changed his name to the famous 'Ugly God' because of social reasons, and his parents.
 He also states that he pioneered the name via improvisation when he exclaimed "I'm real Ugly", which evolved into 'Ugly God'.

 On July 27, 2015, he released his viral song "I Beat My Meat" through his SoundCloud account.
 This song has garnered over 33 million views.
 This was his third time uploading the song after his high school basketball coach made him delete it in fear of scaring away basketball scholarships.

 On March 16, 2016, he released his single titled "Water" on his SoundCloud account, before being released for digital download as a single on November 19, 2016, by Asylum Records.
 The song debuted at number 100 on the Billboard Hot 100, and later reached number 80 on the chart.
 "Water" peaked on the On-Demand Streaming Songs chart at No. 47 on February 11, 2017, it also peaked at No. 34 on the Hot R&B/Hip-Hop Songs chart.

 In 2017, Ugly God received attention when he dropped a diss track targeted at himself named "Fuck Ugly God", which started when he tweeted "Fuck it.
 Im dropping an Ugly God disstrack tonight.
 Fuck that bitch ass nigga Ugly God.
 When I see him its on sight.
 Midnight eastern time." on June 26.
 The lyrics mostly concerned things that had happened in Ugly God's life which were used for roasting himself.
 According to Vincent Caruso of Prefix Magazine, the roasts ranged from "deceptively mild" to "abjectly ruthless" to "frighteningly personal".
 Within the song, Ugly God claims he was "jumped on Halloween" 4 years ago (2013), the song was also featured on his mixtape The Booty Tape.
-The song garnered over 13 million streams on SoundCloud.
-On August 4, 2017, Ugly God released his mixtape titled The Booty Tape.
+The song garnered over 15.5 million streams on SoundCloud.
+On August 4, 2017, Ugly God released his debut mixtape titled The Booty Tape.
 It charted at No. 27 on the Billboard 200.